telerik/winforms-docs/ziplibrary/features/protect-ziparchive.md

 {{endregion}}

 >tip You must always dispose of the ZIP archive object when all operations that use it are competed.
-Telerik Support recommends that you declare and
-            instantiate the ZIP archive object in a using statement.
+Telerik Support recommends that you declare and   instantiate the ZIP archive object in a using statement.
 If it is not possible for some reason, then do not forget to call the __Dispose()__ method when you complete all operations.
 >

 ## Read a Password-protected ZipArchive

-In order to open a password-protected __ZipArchive__ you need to pass a __DefaultEncryptionSettings__
-          object with the password that was used to create the archive in the first place.
+In order to open a password-protected __ZipArchive__ you need to pass a __DefaultEncryptionSettings__ object with the password that was used to create the archive in the first place.

 __Example 2__: Open and read a password-protected ZIP archive.
-        #_[C#] _

 {{source=..\SamplesCS\ZipLibrary\ProtectArchive.cs region=read}}
 {{source=..\SamplesVB\ZipLibrary\ProtectArchive.vb region=read}}